 According to a 2003 study published in the Journal of Personality and Social Psychology, expressing gratitude may be the key to happiness.
-Researchers found that, in saying “thank you,” you recognize the goodness in your life, which is crucial in overcoming depression.
-In fact, in their follow-up book on the study, the researchers found that “regular grateful thinking can increase happiness by as much as 25 percent.”
+Researchers reported that in being thankful, you recognize the goodness in your life, which is crucial in overcoming depression.
+In fact, in their 2007 follow-up book on the subject, Thanks!: How the New Science of Gratitude Can Make You Happier, the researchers found that “regular grateful thinking can increase happiness by as much as 25 percent.”

-Sounds like it’s time to start writing thank you notes, thanking friends, maintaining a gratitude journal, and—above all—counting your blessings.
+Sounds like it’s time to start writing thank you notes, thanking friends, maintaining a gratitude journal, and counting your blessings.

 The smell of sage can mitigate stress and anxiety.

 Aromatherapy is one of the oldest forms of medicine; it’s been practiced for centuries.
 For example, lavender is known to soothe the mind and is regularly used to promote good sleep.

 But sage is just as useful.
 In 2016, researchers from the University of Montana found that sage can influence neurotransmitters in the brain and activate dopamine pathways, which mitigate feelings of stress and anxiety.